mgimenozaragoza/puppet_modules/custom_nginx/README.md

 * Create a forward proxy to log HTTP requests going from the internal network to the Internet including: request protocol, remote IP and time take to serve the request.
 * (Optional) Implement a proxy health check.

-The module has been tested in a Foreman 2.3.5 verions and the parameters have been configured to be used as Smart Class Parameters.
+The module has been tested in a Foreman 2.3.5 verions and the parameters have been configured with the option to be used as Smart Class Parameters in Foreman

 ## Setup